 Which Universities Offer Bonus Points?

-Most universities offer bonus points, with major universities in NSW including USyd, UNSW, UTS, Macquarie Uni, UoW, WSU, ACU and UoN.
+Most universities offer them, with major universities in NSW including USyd, UNSW, UTS, Macquarie Uni, UoW, WSU, ACU and UoN.
 If you want to learn more, we suggest attending one of these University Open Days!

 Let’s walk through a few unis which offer HSC subject bonus points so that we can show you how it works!